-Andouille sausage is the kind you’ll find in a lot of Cajun dishes (like jambalaya or gumbo).
+Andouille sausage is the kind you’ll find in a lot of Cajun dishes, like jambalaya or gumbo.
+(I have a Shrimp and Sausage Gumbo recipe that I just love!)
 It’s typically made of pork but you can also find it in beef and pork varieties and even made from ground chicken.
 It has a smoky flavor and a little bit of a spicy kick.

 Kielbasa sausage is Polish in origin and, in fact, “kielbasa” is the Polish word for sausage.
 It is garlicky and smoky in flavor, but isn’t particularly hot or spicy.
 So if you want a milder taste to your pork sausage and cabbage skillet dish, you’ll want to choose kielbasa over andouille.

 It all boils down to personal preference.
 I like mine a little spicier but not everyone has my wacky taste buds so eat what you like!